 My legs come to life as I trot into the icy air in the mouth of Cheyenne Canon.
 The snow has fallen steadily for most of the day, depositing a layer of frosting on the canon’s granite walls and everything contained within them.

-I have driven to the Starsmore Discovery Center on Cheyenne Mountain Blvd., no more than four miles from downtown Colorado Springs, and begun the steady ascent into the canon on the Columbine Trail.
+I have driven to the Starsmore Discovery Center, gateway to the North Cheyenne Cañon Park, no more than four miles from downtown Colorado Springs, and begun the steady ascent into the canon on the Columbine Trail.
 The snow provides a hush to the experience; the only sound is the burbling of North Cheyenne Creek beneath a layer of ice.

 The Columbine Trail is a sweet ribbon of singletrack that climbs mostly along the canon’s south-facing slope, switching back on itself now and then to make things interesting.